peteroupc/MailLib/api/com.upokecenter.mail.Message.md

  Gets the date and time extracted from this message's Date header field (as though GetHeader("date") were called).
 * `String getFileName()`<br>
- Gets a filename suggested by this message for saving the message's body to a file.
+ Gets a file name suggested by this message for saving the message's body to a file.
 * `List<NamedAddress> getFromAddresses()`<br>
  Gets a list of addresses found in the From header field or fields.
 * `Map.Entry<String,String> GetHeader​(int index)`<br>